Images

 You should see output like:

-And you can remove an image from the registry via:
+And you can remove an image from the registry via the legacy CLI:

-There may be a delay of a few minutes between removing an image from the registry and kraft cloud image ls reflecting the change.
+There may be a delay of a few minutes between removing an image from the registry and the image list reflecting the change.

 Create an image and many instances from it